kernelfucker/llock/README.md

 mkpasswd: $ mkpasswd --method=yescrypt llock \# replace llock with your own passwd

 # usage
-**set passwd in config.h and you can change the colors if you want**
+**set hashed passwd in config.h and you can change the colors if you want**

 $ ./llock